centrifuge/k-radial/src/token.md

-What follows is an executable K specification of the smart contracts for the Centrifuge Medallion Token.
+What follows is an executable K specification of the smart contracts for the Centrifuge Token Token.
 Thanks goes to DappHub for their work on multicollateral dai.

 # Ceiling
 The ceiling contract is a ward on a token contract and limits minting to never succeed a set limit on totalSupply.